The Securitisation Law Review: United Arab Emirates

 Isolation of assets and bankruptcy remoteness

-One of the critical components of any securitisation programme is ensuring the pool of assets that will be used to fund payments to note holders (or, as the case may be, sukuk holders) will not form part of the estate of the originator of the securitisation programme in the event of an insolvency.
+One of the critical components of any securitisation programme is ensuring that the pool of assets that will be used to fund payments to note holders (or, as the case may be, sukuk holders) will not form part of the estate of the originator of the securitisation programme in the event of insolvency.
 Following the introduction of new laws relating to insolvency and the taking of security in both the UAE and Saudi Arabia, there is now much greater certainty around what will and what will not form part of the estate of an insolvent entity.

 In the UAE and Saudi Arabia, the most robust method of transferring rights or assets from one person to another person is a tripartite agreement.
 For example, an assignment of rights (such as a right to receive payment from a debtor under a contract) is typically documented under a tripartite agreement between seller, buyer and debtor.
 If the underlying agreement (governing the rights being assigned) does not contain a prohibition on assignment, then the consent of the debtor will not be required and, provided the debtor is not required to pay to the buyer (i.e., the seller continues to service the agreement that is the subject of the assignment), then no notice will have to be served on the debtor.

-Notwithstanding the passing of new laws in the UAE and Saudi Arabia with respect to insolvency and security, it remains common for issuing vehicles to be incorporated in either the DIFC, ADGM or the Cayman Islands.
-While it is certainly possible to incorporate bankruptcy-remote vehicles in onshore UAE and Saudi Arabia, there are challenges, the most obvious one being that for a UAE limited liability company, 51 per cent of the shares in such an entity must be owned by a UAE national; similar restrictions apply in Saudi Arabia.
+Notwithstanding the passing of new laws in the UAE and Saudi Arabia with respect to insolvency and security, it remains common for issuing vehicles to be incorporated in the DIFC, ADGM or the Cayman Islands.
+While it is certainly possible to incorporate bankruptcy-remote vehicles in onshore UAE and Saudi Arabia, there are challenges; the most obvious one being that for a UAE limited liability company, 51 per cent of the shares in such an entity must be owned by a UAE national; similar restrictions apply in Saudi Arabia.
 For that reason, setting up an entity owned by a purpose trust or charitable trust (the typical shareholder of an issuing vehicle in a securitisation programme) will not be possible.
 It is for that reason that issuing vehicles are set up offshore (i.e., in the DIFC, ADGM or the Cayman Islands).
 The other advantage of having the issuing vehicle incorporated in a common law jurisdiction is that a trust can be created over the assets of that vehicle for the holders of the notes (or, as the case may be, the sukuk).

 Therefore, a typical securitisation structure in the UAE involves assets being transferred by an originator (in onshore UAE) to an entity incorporated in the DIFC or the ADGM (in offshore UAE).
 That transfer would typically be documented under a sale and purchase agreement (or an absolute assignment).
 That sale and purchase agreement (or assignment, as applicable) will now be subject to the UAE Insolvency Law (see Section IV).